joedski/musings/Vue General/Journal 2020-01-16 - PollingBinding - Event Better Polling Ergonomics.md

 Considerations:

 - There is an existing polling controller, though I suppose it should technically not matter what underlying controller is used.
-- The existing one is annoying to use and manual and fiddly.
+- The existing one is annoying to use and manual and fiddly, but I guess that can be said about raw Vuex module interfaces, too.
+That's kinda why all these binding classes came about.
 - Proper clean up of subscriptions requires tying into component lifecycle hooks.
     - Given how many things need to tie into that, a generalized solution may be better.
-    - Any generalized solution is basically a specific bodge to do the things that the Composition API already does, and is only proposed because all our cose is not using it and it's (as of 2020-01-16) not received an official release yet.
+    - Any generalized solution is basically a specific bodge to do the things that the Composition API already does in an odd manner, and is only proposed because all our code is not using the Composition API and that's (as of 2020-01-16) not received an official release yet.